Furcraea foetida

-Furcraea foetida (Giant Cabuya, Green-aloe or Mauritius-hemp) is a species of flowering plant native to the Caribbean and northern South America.
+Furcraea foetida (giant gabuya, green-aloe or Mauritius-hemp) is a species of flowering plant native to the Caribbean and northern South America.
 It is widely cultivated and reportedly naturalized in many places (India, parts of Africa, Portugal, Australia, Thailand, Florida, New Zealand, and many oceanic islands).

 Description

 Mauritius hemp (Furcraea foetida) in Ramakrishna Mission Vivekananda Educational and Research Institute campus as an ornamental plant, Belur Math, India.